jeannsf/jeannsf/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 20 years old, currently living in Brazil.
-I have experience with Symfony, NestJs, REST APIs, databases, and server management.
+I have experience with REST APIs, databases, and server management.

   - ⚡ I enjoy reading, whether it's a good book, or comics, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/
 </details>